ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 * **Thumbnail or list view** of related content.
 * **Related posts, pages, and custom post types.**
 * **Templating**: The YARPP templating system gives you advanced control of how your results are displayed.
 * **An advanced and versatile algorithm**: Using a customizable algorithm considering post titles, content, tags, categories, and custom taxonomies, YARPP finds related content from across your site.
-[Learn More.](http://wordpress.tv/2011/01/29/michael-%E2%80%9Cmitcho%E2%80%9D-erlewine-the-yet-another-related-posts-plugin-algorithm-explained/)
+[Learn More.](https://wordpress.tv/2011/01/29/michael-mitcho-erlewine-the-yet-another-related-posts-plugin-algorithm-explained/)
 * **Related posts in feeds**: Display related posts in RSS feeds with custom display options.

-The Yet Another Related Posts Plugin is the most popular Related Posts plugin for WordPress, encouraging Discovery and Engagement since 2008.
+The Yet Another Related Posts Plugin is the most popular [WordPress Related Posts plugin](https://wordpress.org/plugins/yet-another-related-posts-plugin/), encouraging Discovery and Engagement since 2008.

 This plugin requires PHP 5, MySQL 4.1, and WordPress 3.3 or greater.
-See [the FAQ](http://wordpress.org/plugins/yet-another-related-posts-plugin/faq/) for answers to common questions.
+See [the FAQ](https://wordpress.org/plugins/yet-another-related-posts-plugin/faq/) for answers to common questions.

 == Installation ==